How to protect yourself from online scams - Horse & Hound

 - Use your common sense; if the email doesn’t fit the expected process of selling or buying a horse/horsebox, you should be cautious

-- Don’t give out your personal or bank account information to someone who called you
+- Don’t give out your personal or bank account information to someone who has called you

 - Be wary of offers to buy your horse/horsebox in the first email.
 Would you buy a horse or horsebox without seeing it?
 We all know that this doesn’t happen in real life.